Tanz0rz/haxe-fmod/MIGRATION.md

   instance (1.x deliberately leaked it to work around an html5 issue that is fixed in 2.0).
-- Song/sound callbacks registered through the removed `Register*` APIs fired at most once per frame; typed handlers fire once per event.
+- Song/sound callbacks registered through the removed `Register*` APIs fired at most once per frame.
+Typed handlers fire once per event.
-- html5: `Destroyed` events are not delivered (an FMOD JS binding limitation); handler cleanup happens in `release()` instead.
+- html5: `Destroyed` events are not delivered (an FMOD JS binding limitation).
+Handler cleanup happens in `release()` instead.

 ## Bank loading